Who We Are

 Who We Are Not

+We are not a Messianic Jewish synagogue, Christian Identity, Hebrew Roots, or Black Hebrew Israelites; all who are willing to set aside their differences and submit to Israel’s Messiah are welcome.
+We do not believe in salvation by works.
 We are not a debate club.
 We are not an arm of the civil government or a public welfare system.
 We are not beholden to extra-biblical commentaries and teachers.
 We are not enforcers of doctrinal purity.
 We are not on a mission to convert Jews to Christianity nor Christians to Judaism.

 When & Where We Meet